Recognition of same-sex unions in the Czech Republic: Passage of legislation in 2006

 In September 2014, a group of deputies introduced a bill to permit a person to adopt the stepchildren of their registered partner (i.e. stepchild adoption).
 In October 2014, the Sobotka Cabinet decided not to take an official stance on the bill.
 Instead, on 24 October 2016, it approved its own draft bill on the issue, and introduced it to Parliament on 8 November.
-The bills were not brought to a vote before the 2017 legislative election.
+The bills were not brought to a vote before the 2017 parliamentary election.

 There were a number of differences between registered partnerships and marriages.
 Registered partners did not have the same rights to shared property as married couples, did not receive the same tax benefits, and did not have the right to a widow or widower's pension or adoption rights.
 These rights (except for joint adoption) were extended to registered partners in 2025.
 Another major distinction was that registered partnerships could only be performed in the 14 regional capitals, whereas marriages can be performed in over 1,200 registry offices throughout the country.
 This was noted in a July 2016 report by the ombudsman office, which also stated that a dying person in a hospital could not enter into a partnership because of these restrictions.
 A law which took effect on 1 January 2024 changed this requirement, allowing registered partnerships to be concluded at all registry offices in the country.